Comuniqa : Exploring Large Language Models for improving speaking skills: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel LLM-based platform for improving speaking skills.
 We evaluated the strengths and weaknesses of this system by conducting a preliminary user study involving 34 participants.
 We divided the participants into three groups: those who only use our LLM-based platform for improving speaking skills, those who only interact with human experts and those who interact with both the LLM-based platform as well as the human experts.
 Our early findings suggest that while LLMs are good at providing strong quantitative feedback, they cannot match the cognitive abilities of human experts, both in terms of accuracy and empathy.
+Nevertheless, our proposed LLM-based platform represents a step towards achieving \emph{Sustainable Development Goal 4: Quality Education} by providing a valuable learning tool for individuals who may not have access to human experts for improving their speaking skills.